 The fourth feature of Audience Measurement 5.0 is that it will be hybrid.
 In other words, it will increasingly comprise a mix of information from external sources (much of it Big Data) alongside sample-based information which turns data on devices into data about people using the devices.

-Another approach MediaCell can use is known as 'audio matching', where samples of the audio are captured by the device and matched with reference audio databases.
 The set-top box data on TV audiences, for example, can be attached to a household.
 But it tells us about set tuning, not about who is viewing.
 Circulation data tells us how many copies of a newspaper or magazine are sold or distributed, but not how many people read each copy.